- No Suggestions

 Tree, flower, and grass pollen are still at high count during May.
 Also, if you are allergic to bee and insect stings, be on full alert as there plenty of them outside.

 In most countries, grass pollen is in full effect and can be triggered by changes in the environment, such as temperature and rainfall.
 If, for the past few months prior, you haven't experienced allergies, most likely you are going to do so during this month.
 And since the temperature is warmer, you might be spending more time outdoors.
 So, take extra precaution of allergens being brought in by your shoes or clothes.
 It is also advisable to take a shower before going to bed as to not spread them from your body or clothes to sheets, mattress and more.

-July is a transition month where there may be a reduction of grass, trees, and flower pollen, but the start to higher counts of mold spores.
-July marks the beginning of allergy season for fungus and mold spores and seeds.
-Mold spores can be found in damp environments, so make sure to check and clean your bathroom, laundry room, kitchen and other areas with water on a regular basis.
+July is a transition month where there may be a reduction of grass, trees, and flower pollen, but the start to higher counts of mould spores.
+July marks the beginning of allergy season for fungus and mould spores and seeds. mould spores can be found in damp environments, so make sure to check and clean your bathroom, laundry room, kitchen and other areas with water on a regular basis.

 Ragweed continues to peak at this month, thus continues to pose a problem for ragweed allergy sufferers.
 One ragweed produces billions of grains, and pollen grains are lightweight and easily spread during windy days.
 If autumn is more windy and wet where you live, the worse your symptoms may be.

 Autumn allergies might just get better this month.
-However, increased rainfall and wind can cause an increase in the production of mold spores.
+However, increased rainfall and wind can cause an increase in the production of mould spores.